Seal it. Save it. Conceal it.

 COHESIVE STRENGTH = TENSILE STRENGTH + BOND STRENGTH + LIFESPAN

 Composite sealants are made to expand and contract within a working crack at extreme temperatures without compromising its waterproof seal.

 We use the ductility (elongation) test at a low temperature of 4°C to show composite’s exceptional tensile strength and flexibility.

-To the right is a composite sealant in the 4°C ductility bath, stretching from 4cm to 56cm before breaking with a loud snap.
-Instead of pulling apart like Play-Doh, our composite sealant snaps like a rubber band.
-The snap indicates that there’s high tensile strength in the material when it fails.
+The photos below are of a composite sealant in the 4°C ductility bath, stretching from 4cm to 56cm before breaking with a loud snap.
+Instead of pulling apart like Play-Doh, our composite sealant snaps like a rubber band, indicating that there’s high tensile strength in the material when it fails.

 After snapping, the composite sealant recovers to 7cm in 30 minutes at 4°C after extending to 56cm.
 This represents 88% recovery.

 Composites are so strong, they broke the test!